 Who We Are

 The Naples Woman’s Club (NWC) was founded in 1932 and had a clubhouse on 11th Street, donated by two of its founding members.
-The organization was a significant contributor to the early development of the city of Naples, including founding the first library, the creation of the Garden Club, and the development of Youth Haven, a youth shelter.
+The organization was a significant contributor to the early development of Naples, including founding the first library, hosting the founding meetings of the Naples Garden Club, and helping develop Youth Haven, a youth shelter.
 The Club also supported the first medical services in the community.
-The organization has continued to contribute to the Collier County community for over 85 years, and moved to its current location on Park Street, just off 5th Avenue, for its new clubhouse in 1951.
+The organization has continued to contribute to the Collier County community for over 90 years, and moved to its new clubhouse on Park Street, just off 5th Avenue, in 1951.

 Each year the club raises funds to support college and vocational

 For a detailed history and the community contributions by year, you may view our historical archives.